pinknetworkx/eosio-contract-api/README.md

   },

-  "ip_whitelist": [], // These IPs are not rate limited or receive cached requests
+  "ip_whitelist": [], // These IPs are not rate limited or receive cached requests "slow_query_threshold": 7500, // If specific queries take longer than this threshold a warning is created

   "namespaces": [
     // atomicassets namespace which provides an API for basic functionalities